SteelCompendium/data-rules-md-dse/Abilities/Censor/9th-Level Features/Edict of Unyielding Resolve.md

   scc:
     - mcdm.heroes.v1:feature.ability.censor.9th-level-feature:edict-of-unyielding-resolve-11-wrath
   scdc:
-    - 1.1.1:13.2.7.7:04
+    - 1.1.1:11.2.7.7:04
   source: mcdm.heroes.v1
   subclass: Paragon
   target: Self and each ally in the area
   type: feature/ability/censor/9th-level-feature
 effects:
-  - effect: Until the end of the encounter or until you are dying, each target who starts their turn in the area gains 10 temporary Stamina.
+  - name: Effect
-    name: Effect
+    effect: Until the end of the encounter or until you are dying, each target who starts their turn in the area gains 10 temporary Stamina.
 ```